Is Your little one struggling with

 Why is it always 40 minutes?
 Sleep science.

 Some babies will only sleep for 30-35 minutes and others; 45-50 minutes, but the average is 40 minutes.

 First off, it’s very common for newborns to nap for variable lengths, so short naps are quite normal for newborns.

 Naps typically start to lengthen between 4 and 6 months of age, but there’s a lot you can do to help that along!

 We all have sleep cycles.
 As adults, our sleep cycles are 90-120 minutes, but babies have much shorter sleep cycles, typically 40-60 minutes.
 At the end of a sleep cycle, we all come to a partial wakening.
 For most adults, we roll over, pull up the covers, or adjust our pillow and go back into our next sleep cycle.
 Babies often just wake up – EVEN if they still need more sleep.

-So many babies are notorious for struggling to link sleep cycles.
-It’s more common in the day when the sleep pressure is lower than it is at night.
-Lengthening naps also come with age, so if you have a newborn, short cat naps are typical.
-Naps typically begin to extend between four and six months.
-What happens if they don’t and why don’t they?
 This week, I’ve answered Emma’s question about helping her 8-month-old lengthen her afternoon nap.
 She’s doing a lot of the right things, but a little tweaking may help.
 Watch below to find out what advice I’ve given her.

 Mary Foster is the founder of Sleepy Lambs Sleep Consulting, and mum of three little ones (at one time three under three).

 She’s a proud Canadian, loves living in England and is passionate about healthy sleep with a strong focus on emotional wellness, using her education background in science.